 Art Project

-The “world's most expensive meal” described above, along with four linen napkins, each embroidered with an ear of wheat, are included in a gift set designed to draw public attention to the demining of Ukrainian land.
+The “world's most valuable meal” described above, along with four linen napkins, each embroidered with an ear of wheat, are included in a gift set designed to draw public attention to the demining of Ukrainian land.
 These gift sets were given to the leaders of the international delegations participating in the International Conference on Mine Action in Ukraine (UMAC2024), organized by Switzerland and Ukraine in Lausanne on 17 and 18 October.
 This gift set is a reminder that the future of global food security is being shaped now, in Ukraine.

 The linen dinner napkins with embroidered ears of wheat were created by Valentyna and Nadiya, participants in the Moim.Ridnym social project.
 Along with the vegetable appetizer, the napkins are part of an art project.
 A traditional Ukrainian symbol was chosen for the napkins to remind everyone that a saved ear of wheat can feed the world.